emmanuelbernard/emmanuelbernard.com/blog/2014-04-14-split-a-commit-in-two-with-git.md

 The magic tool for that is `git add -p myfile` but it is quite arid.
 I recommend you use either [GitX](http://gitx.frim.nl) (Mac OS X, GUI) or [tig](http://jonas.nitro.dk/tig/) (CLI).
-They offer a more friendly interactive way to add chunck of changes (up to line by line additions).
+They offer a more friendly interactive way to add chunks of changes (up to line by line additions).

 Another interesting tip for people that work on topic branches forked off `master`.
 You can do `git rebase -i master` which will list the commits between master and your branch.